 You might want to register that type and have an auto-generated function factory for it.
 You will be able to resolve the function, but you won't be able to execute it.
-You can try to resolve a factory with one of each type, and that will work but you'll get the same input for all constructor parameters of the same type.

-'''

-// This auto-generated factory has two parameters of the

-// same type - problem!

-var funcWithDuplicates = scope.Resolve<Func<int, int, string, DuplicateTypes>>();
+''' var func = scope.Resolve<Func<int, int, string, DuplicateTypes>>();

-// Throws a DependencyResolutionException because of the
+// Throws a DependencyResolutionException:

-// two int types.
+var obj = func(1, 2, "three");

 '''